genomicsclass/book/pages/mds.md

 ### `cmdscale`

 Although above, we used the `svd` functions, there is a special function that is specifically made for MDS plots.
-It starts takes a distance object and then uses principal component analysis to provide the best approximation to this distance that can be obtained with {$$}k{/$$} dimensions.
+It starts takes a distance object and then uses principal component analysis to provide the best approximation to this distance that can be obtained with $$k$$ dimensions.
 This function is more efficient because one does not have to perform the full SVD which can be time consuming.
 By default it returns a two dimensions but we can change that through the parameter `k`

 ```r